xavimedi/threejs/README.md

 # three.js

-The purpose of this repository is to document the development of my exploration into three.js for my portfolio website.
+The purpose of this repository is to document the development of my exploration into three.js for my portfolio website, as well as my first game.

 ## Benefits